0xSR42/notes/notes-on-governance.md

 Developmental psychology must be taken care of when trying to raise the next generation of society.
 Children and young people are susceptible to absorbing unhealthy information or seeking taboo knowledge, and if it happens at a large scale then it would produce a less than admirable youth.
+If you seed certain ideas in a young woman's mind, who could have been a professional, she might as well become a sex worker.
+By a similar logic, a young man who could have been a productive member of economy and society, might as well become a criminal.

 Technology enables efficient governance, but it can be misused if falls in wrong hands.
 Your data is a footprint of your thought process, and if your